pactflow/arazzo-rs/arazzo-models/README.md

 * `yaml`: Enables loading the models from a YAML document (uses yaml-rust2 crate)
 * `json`: Enables loading the models from a JSON document (uses serde_json crate)

+## Note on the Arazzo Specification and Any types

+The specification has constructs like `Any | {expression}`.
+This crate only supports values for `Any` that can be expressed in JSON form.